Al-Muqtadir: Policies and events

+On 21 June 921 (11 safar AH 309), a diplomatic party led by Susan al-Rassi, a eunuch in the caliph's court, left Baghdad.
+Primarily, the purpose of their mission was to explain Islamic law to the recently converted Bulgar peoples living on the eastern bank of the Volga River in what is now Russia.
+Additionally, the embassy was sent in response to a request by the king of the Volga Bulgars to help them against their enemies, the Khazars.
+Ibn Fadlan served as the group's religious advisor and lead counselor for Islamic religious doctrine and law.

+Ahmad ibn Fadlan and the diplomatic party utilized established caravan routes toward Bukhara but instead of following that route all the way to the east, they turned northward in what is now northeastern Iran.
+Leaving the city of Gurgan near the Caspian Sea, they crossed lands belonging to a variety of Turkic peoples, notably the Khazar Khaganate, Oghuz Turks on the east coast of the Caspian, the Pechenegs on the Ural River and the Bashkirs in what is now central Russia, but the largest portion of his account is dedicated to the Rus Vikings on the Volga trade route.
+All told, the delegation covered some 4000 kilometers (2500 mi).

 Some twelve years later, al-Muqtadir was subjected to the indignity of deposition.
 The leading courtiers having conspired against him, he was forced to abdicate in favour of his brother al-Qahir, but, after scenes of rioting and plunder, and loss of thousands of lives, the conspirators found that they were not supported by the troops.
 Al-Muqtadir, who had been kept in safety, was again placed upon the throne.
 The state's finances fell after this event into so wretched a state that nothing was left with which to pay the city guards.
 Al-Muqtadir was eventually slain outside the city gate in 320 AH (932 AD).

 Al-Muqtadir's long reign had brought the Abbasids to their lowest ebb.
 Northern Africa was lost and Egypt nearly.
 Mosul had thrown off its dependence and the Greeks could make raids at pleasure along the poorly protected borders.
 Yet in the East formal recognition of the Caliphate remained in place, even by those who virtually claimed their independence; and nearer home, the terrible Carmathians had been for the time put down.
 In Baghdad, al-Muqtadir, the mere tool of a venal court, was at the mercy of foreign guards, who, commanded for the most part by Turkish and other officers of foreign descent, were frequently breaking out into rebellion.
 Because of al-Muqtadir's ineffective rule, the prestige which his immediate predecessors had regained was lost, and the Abbasid throne became again the object of contempt at home and a tempting prize for attack from abroad.